Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-15-AI-Driven-Enhancements-for-DIHM.md

 <br>
 <br>In our previous research, we focused on analyzing the orientation of static RBCs.
 For the next step, we aimed to utilize a CNN model trained on static RBC datasets to <strong>predict the orientations of flowing RBCs in the microchannel</strong>.
 However, due to low prediction accuracy, it became clear that the training dataset should be replaced with images acquired from the channel flow.

-<br> A CNN-based supervised learning approach was utilized to predict the out-of-plane angles of flowing RBCs.
+A CNN-based supervised learning approach was utilized to predict the out-of-plane angles of flowing RBCs.
 One of the primary challenges was obtaining the ground truth out-of-plane angle θ for the RBCs within the microchannel.
 We demonstrated that by employing additional side-view imaging, we could effectively analyze the tumbling motion of the RBCs under shear rates using the <a href="https://royalsocietypublishing.org/doi/10.1098/rspa.1922.0078">Jeffery equation</a>, which was originally derived to describe the flipping motions of ellipsoidal particles in shear flows.
 <div style="text-align: center;">
-  <span style="font-family: 'Times New Roman', serif;">tan θ = r tan(γ̇ / <span style="text-decoration: overline;">(k + 1/k)</span> t)</span>
+  <span style="font-family: 'Times New Roman', serif;">tan θ = r tan(γ̇ / <span style="font-size: smaller;">(r + <sub>1</sub>/r)</span> t)</span>
 </div>
 <!--<div style="text-align: center;">
   <span style="font-family: 'Times New Roman', serif;">tan θ = r tan(γ̇ / (k + 1/k) t)</span>